Signs of Domestic Violence, Domestic Abuse

 Common Signs of Domestic Abuse

 Verbal cruelty – perpetrator verbally abuses and berates his or her intimate partner.
 Use of derogatory phrases, such as, "You're worthless," or "You're crazy," and the like is a common tactic of abusers.
 Domestic abusers frequently use obscene language targeting the victim.
 If your partner escalates to name-calling and put-downs during normal disagreements, this could indicate a pattern of abuse that may intensify if left unchecked.
-It's not likely to get better unless you get help.
+It's not likely to get better unless you get help ("What Is Verbal Abuse?").

 Physical and Emotional Control – Abusers do not allow their partners to enjoy the independence that other adults have over their lives.
 This extreme control may manifest through displays of extreme jealousy and possessiveness, or threats and coerciveness.
 Perhaps you've decided to join a book club or yoga class that meets once a week.
 Your partner becomes angry that you didn't consult him.
 He may accuse you of not considering his wishes or say that you're selfish to take this time for yourself.
 This represents just one scenario in a multitude of ways abusers exert tremendous control over their victims.